translate/pootle/docs/developers/releasing.rst

 .. note:: This creates the following files:

-       - min-require.txt -- the minimum requirements we specified at this time.
+       - requirements-min-versions.txt -- the minimum requirements we specified
+         at this time.
 Using that to deploy can ensure that you don't use a newer version that breaks Pootle.
-       - requirements.txt - the maximum available version when we released.
+       - requirements-pinned.txt - the maximum available version when we
+         released.
 Chances are we've tested with these and they are good.
          Using this would prevent a person from intalling something newer but untested.

+..
+FIXME check that these are actually packaged next time we build as they are files for release.

 Update translations